awsdocs/aws-cdk-guide/doc_source/work-with.md

 The AWS Cloud Development Kit \(AWS CDK\) lets you define your AWS cloud infrastructure in a general\-purpose programming language\.
 Currently, the AWS CDK supports TypeScript, JavaScript, Python, Java, C\#, and \(in developer preview\) Go\.
 It is also possible to use other JVM and \.NET languages, though we are unable to provide support for every such language\.

 **Note**
-This Guide does not include instructions or code examples for Go aside from [Working with the AWS CDK in Go](work-with-cdk-go.md)\.
+This Guide does not currently include instructions or code examples for Go aside from [Working with the AWS CDK in Go](work-with-cdk-go.md)\.
+Go support is currently in developer preview\.

 We develop the AWS CDK in TypeScript and use [JSII](https://github.com/aws/jsii) to provide a "native" experience in other supported languages\.
 For example, we distribute AWS Construct Library modules using your preferred language's standard repository, and you install them using the language's standard package manager\.
-Methods and properties are even named using your language's recommended naming patterns\.<a name="work-with-prerequisites"></a>
+Methods and properties are even named using your language's recommended naming patterns\.

-**AWS CDK prerequisites**
+## AWS CDK prerequisites<a name="work-with-prerequisites"></a>

 To use the AWS CDK, you need an AWS account and a corresponding access key\.
 If you don't have an AWS account yet, see [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)\.
 To find out how to obtain an access key ID and secret access key for your AWS account, see [Understanding and Getting Your Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)\.
 To find out how to configure your workstation so the AWS CDK uses your credentials, see [Setting Credentials in Node\.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html)\.

 **Tip**